-One of the most famous Korean tongue twisters is: “Kanjang kongjang kongjang-jang-ǔn jang kongjang-jang-igo toenjang kongjang kongjang-jang-ǔn kang kongjang-jang-ida” it can be translated to “The factory manager of the soy sauce factory is factory manager Chang and the factory manager of the soybean paste factory is factory manager Kang.”
+- One of the most famous Korean tongue twisters is: “Kanjang kongjang kongjang-jang-ǔn jang kongjang-jang-igo toenjang kongjang kongjang-jang-ǔn kang kongjang-jang-ida” it can be translated to “The factory manager of the soy sauce factory is factory manager Chang and the factory manager of the soybean paste factory is factory manager Kang.”

 Some Interesti ng Facts About South Korea

-Jejudo forms part of the country’s roster of 12 Unesco World Heritage Sites.
-These national treasures include Royal palaces, Tombs, Shrines, and well preserved Hanok villages (hilly settlements packed with traditional Korean houses).
+- Jejudo forms part of the country’s roster of 12 Unesco World Heritage Sites.
+These national treasures include Royal palaces, Tombs, Shrines, and well-preserved Hanok villages (hilly settlements packed with traditional Korean houses).

 Why Should We Learn Korean?

-It is easy to forget with all the Apple and Tesla in the world, but South-Korean companies are multinational business mastodons you ought to not neglect.
+- It is easy to forget with all the Apple and Tesla in the world, but South-Korean companies are multinational business mastodons you ought to not neglect.
 While you can easily get a job without knowing Korean in these companies; however, if you truly want to advance your career in these companies, you ought to learn Korean.
 It will truly give you a boost to what your potential is within Korean companies.

-A lot of why Korean culture is the way it is can be better understood through learning the Korean language.
+- A lot of why Korean culture is the way it is can be better understood through learning the Korean language.
 A language is the culmination of a people’s history and culture and thus the most approachable method to learn about a culture.
 If you want to better understand Koreans and Korean culture, it is best to learn Korean.

 Korean Culture: Customs & Traditions

-Korea is greatly influenced by the Chinese and Japanese cultures.
-This influence can be seen by Confucianism, which established many traditions that can be seen in modern Korea today.
+Korean culture is profoundly influenced by Confucian principles and this pervades not only personal lives, but also the business world.
+Confucianism supports group harmony, respect for elders and authority, the importance of family, friendship, and ancestors, and also, tradition.
+Korea is greatly influenced by Chinese and Japanese cultures.
+This influence can be seen in Confucianism which established many traditions that can be seen in modern Korea today.
 These traditions include the ethical code of conduct in social life and showing respect to the elders and family.